Gallon: Imperial gallon

-The British imperial gallon (frequently called simply "gallon") is defined as exactly 4.54609 litres.
-It is used in Britain and some other Commonwealth countries, and until 1976 was defined as the volume of water at 62 F whose mass is 10 lb.
+The British imperial gallon (frequently called simply "gallon") is defined as 4.54609 litres.
+It is no longer legal to sell items by the imperial gallon, but it is still used in Britain and some other Commonwealth countries.

+Until 1976, it was defined as the volume of water at 62 F whose mass is 10 lb.

 There are four imperial quarts in a gallon, two imperial pints in a quart, and 20 imperial fluid ounces in an imperial pint, making an imperial fluid ounce 1/160 of an imperial gallon.